cosmic-plus/js-ledger-wallet/README.md

 ### HTML

+In your HTML page:

 ```HTML
 <script src="https://cdn.cosmic.plus/ledger-wallet@1.x"></script>
 ```

-_Note:_ For production release it is advised to serve your own copy of the libraries.
+_Note:_ For production release it is advised to serve your copy of the library.

 ## Methods